 - CM Coordinator: Hi .
 Good to see you today!
-How are you doing? - Member: Great.
-I haven't used in over three weeks. - CM Coordinator: According to the test, your urine drug test is positive for amphetamines.

-Member: What?
-That can't be right, I haven't used!

-Member: Like I said, over three weeks ago.

-- CM Coordinator: Have you taken any of the medications on the list that might trigger a positive test? - Member: No, I haven't taken any of them. - [CM Coordinator: remain non-confrontational but firm that the incentive is contingent upon the objective evidence of drug use, i.e., the urine drug test]
+How are you doing? - Member: Great, I haven't used in over three weeks. - CM Coordinator: According to the test, your urine drug test is positive for amphetamines. - Member: What?
+That can't be right, I haven't used! - ► CM Coordinator: When was the last time you used? - Member: Like I said, over three weeks ago. - CM Coordinator: Have you taken any of the medications on the list that might trigger a positive test? - Member: No, I haven't taken any of them. - [CM Coordinator: remain non-confrontational but firm that the incentive is contingent upon the objective evidence of drug use, i.e., the urine drug test]